PX4/PX4-user_guide/en/ros2/px4_ros2_navigation_interface.md

 ## How to Use the Library

-To send position measurement, populate a struct with the fields you have measured.
+To send a position measurement, populate a struct with the fields you have measured.
 Then call the interface’s update function with that struct as the argument.

 :::note